-This task will also involve the installation of a total of three 2-inch permanent groundwater monitoring wells to anticipated depths of 15-20 ft bgs.
+This task will involve the replacement of the one-inch temporary groundwater monitoring wells TPMW-1 through TPMW-4 with two-inch permanent groundwater monitoring wells.
+The two-inch wells will be installed through rotary or direct-push technologies to anticipated depths of 15-20 ft bgs.
 Groundwater samples will be collected from each new permanent groundwater monitoring well to assess the groundwater conditions across the Site and to assist in determining groundwater flow direction at the Site.
 The proposed monitoring well locations are depicted on Figure 4.
 This work will be completed in accordance with NYSDEC DER-10 as well as the Quality Control Plan (QCP) included as Appendix 4.
 The following methods will be utilized during the groundwater investigation:

 - The 2-inch wells will be constructed using a 5-ft. to 10-ft. long 0.010-inch slotted PVC well screen finished with a PVC riser to an appropriate elevation above the ground surface.
 The screened section will be placed to intersect the water table as observed in the soil boring.
 The annulus will be filled with sand to approximately 1 to 2 feet above the top of the screen, a one to two-foot bentonite seal will be placed atop the sand, and the remainder of the annulus will be grouted to the surface.
 The monitoring wells will be completed at the surface with stickup casings set in 2-ft by 2-ft concrete pads. - Excess soil cuttings generated during installation of the wells exhibiting evidence of impairment will be placed in containers and transported off-site for proper disposal.
-Soil cuttings not exhibiting evidence of impairment will be spread on the ground surface in the vicinity of the boring/well from which they originated. - Equipment will be decontaminated prior to well installation activities and between well locations using an alconox and water solution.

-- Groundwater samples will be collected from each of the three wells and analyzed for the following parameters:

-- o TCL plus NYSDEC CP-51 VOCS plus TICs using USEPA method 8260

-- TCL SVOCs plus TICs using USEPA 8270

-- TAL Metals using USEPA Method 6010/7471

-- PCBs using USEPA Method 8082

-- Pesticides using USEPA Method 8081

-- Herbicides using USEPA Method 8151
+Soil cuttings not exhibiting evidence of impairment will be spread on the ground surface in the vicinity of the boring/well from which they originated. - Equipment will be decontaminated prior to well installation activities and between well locations using an alconox and water solution. - Groundwater samples will be collected from each of the four wells and analyzed for the following parameters: - TCL plus NYSDEC CP-51 VOCS plus TICs using USEPA method 8260 - TCL SVOCs plus TICs using USEPA 8270 - TAL Metals using USEPA Method 6010/7471 - PCBs using USEPA Method 8082 - Pesticides using USEPA Method 8081 - Herbicides using USEPA Method 8151

-In addition, two of the three wells (one up-gradient and one down-gradient relative to the presumed groundwater flow direction at the Site) will be sampled for the following parameters.
+In addition, two of the four wells (one up-gradient and one down-gradient relative to the presumed groundwater flow direction at the Site) will be sampled for the following parameters.